yetulaxman/gromacs-notebook/README.md

 singularity exec -B /users/<username>  gromacs-notebook-puhti.sif /docker_entry_points/notebook

 ```
-Open browser at http://localhost:8888  on your local machine and the copy the token value generated after launching notebook. or simply, copy and paste full path (i.e., http://localhost:8888/?token=tokenkey).
+Point your browser to http://localhost:8888  on your local machine and the copy the token value generated after launching notebook. or simply, copy and paste full path (i.e., http://localhost:8888/?token=tokenkey).
 If successful, gromacs-notebook should appear in browser.

 ### Deploying gromacs-notebook on Puhti in interactive node (Production)